 However, compound growth also happens with the small decisions you make in life adding up one by one.
 So while we might be able to enjoy the short-term windfall that comes with price growth that we’re seeing in the current market, continue to think about growing your portfolio for the long term.

 Consider what the limitations might be for growing your portfolio and buy wisely to avoid running into problems later.

-Make good decisions today and they will hold you in good stead for decades to come.
+Our advice as the top buyers agency in Brisbane, make good decisions today and they will hold you in good stead for decades to come.